 HOW MANY MEDIATION SESSIONS CAN WE EXPECT?

 The number and length of sessions depends on the complexity of the issues being addressed, your level of conflict, and your timeline.
 As a very general guideline, family mediation to create a Parenting Plan that will be filed with the court might involve 3 to 6 joint 1.5 - 2hr sessions.

 The cost for mediation is $185.00 per 55-minute hour.
 Payment is made at the end of each session through auto-pay.
 Phone calls, emails and other communications in between sessions that are over 5 minutes, as well as writing of session notes, memorandums or agreements, are billed at the hourly rate.
 If the cost of mediation is a hardship please let me know immediately so we can talk about options.

 Mediation is not typically covered by insurance.
 I recommend checking with your insurance company for more information about this.

 DO YOU FILE OUR MEDIATION AGREEMENT IN COURT?

 As a non-legal family mediator, I do not file agreements with the court, but any agreement I write can be used by you, your attorney, or your legal mediator to prepare the final paperwork and filing.

 DO I REALLY NEED AN ATTORNEY?

 It is recommended that you consult with an attorney, at a minimum to review your agreement before signing it.
-If you choose to work with attorneys at any time in your divorce process, I am happy to provide referrals.
+If you choose to work with attorneys at any time in your divorce process, I recommend that you use professionals trained in Collaborative Divorce and I am happy to provide referrals.